Ten Important Questions You Should Ask a Potential Partner

 Find out crucial information about someone before you get serious with them.

-There are many things you could ask that would gain you the information you need, but there are ten potent and successful data gathering questions that successfully begin the process of really knowing who someone is.
-Because they are deeply intimate inquiries, it is also important that you approach your potential partner from authentic curiosity and a love of mutual exploration.
+There are many things you could ask that would gain you the information you need, but there are 10 potent and successful data-gathering questions that successfully begin the process of really knowing who someone is.
+Because they are deeply intimate inquiries, it is also important that you approach your potential partner with authentic curiosity and a love of mutual exploration.

 If you both are interested in knowing what you can expect from each other in an intimate, long-term relationship, you should be readily willing to be just as open in return.
 Being willing to be as honest as you are able will give you the best chance of creating a heads-up as to what your chances of success are down the line.

-Question Number One – “What are you like when you don’t get what you want?”
+Question #1: “What are you like when you don’t get what you want?”

 We all are likely to have specific desires of our partners that are unlikely to be met over time.
 Those disappointments often result in frustration and sadness.
 People who are flexible, confident, and innovative don’t react with anger, pushiness, or attempts to control.
 Instead, they will talk about why their request is important to them, or offer to negotiate by giving something in return.
 If nothing works, they depend on their own resources and don’t punish.